vchernitevich/vchernitevich/README.md

-## 👋 Hi, my name is Vladimir Chernitevich, a am QA Engineer from Moscow City 🕌 , Russian Federation
+## 👋 Hi, my name is Vladimir Chernitevich, i'm QA Engineer from Moscow City 🕌 , Russian Federation
 - 👀 I’m interested in QA Automation, include methodologies, technologies and tools
 - 📖 And i’m continue learning programming languages for my automation tests
 - 🤝 I will be glad to collaborate on interests